Kenneth Robinson (British politician)

 Sir Kenneth Robinson (19 March 1911 – 16 February 1996) was a British Labour politician who served as Minister of Health in Harold Wilson's first government, from 1964 to 1968, when the position was merged into the new title of Secretary of State for Social Services.
-Robinson died in London on 16 February 1996.

 Early life

-The son of Dr Clarence Robinson and a nurse, Ethel Marion Linell, Kenneth Robinson was born on 19 March 1911 in Warrington, northwest England and was educated at Malsis School in North Yorkshire, before attending Oundle School up to the point of his father dying when he was just 15 years old.
-After his mother pulled him from the school because of costs he later worked as a writer, insurance broker and company secretary.
+The son of Dr Clarence Robinson and a nurse, Ethel Marion Linell, Kenneth Robinson was born on 19 March 1911 in Warrington, northwest England.
+He was educated at Malsis School in North Yorkshire, before attending Oundle School up to the point of his father dying when he was just 15 years old.
+After his mother pulled him from the school because of costs, he later worked as a writer, insurance broker and company secretary.
 He joined the Royal Navy during World War II as an ordinary seaman, was commissioned in 1942 and promoted to lieutenant-commander in 1944.
 He served on HMS King George V. Robinson's education was remarkable in that he received no further education after the age of 15 and was entirely self-taught.